Skip to Content

 Your doctor may need to remove earwax in order to see the eardrum.

-An ear examination can be done in a
+An ear exam can be done in a

 doctor's office, a school, or the workplace.

-ear examination, the doctor uses a special instrument called an
+ear exam, the doctor uses a special tool called an

 otoscope to look into the ear canal and see the eardrum.